Benny Turner

-Early Years
+Early years

-Turner was born in Gilmer, Texas on October 27, 1939.
-He and his older brother Freddie King learned how to play guitar from their mother, Ella Mae (King) Turner, and her brothers Leon and Leonard King.
+Turner was born in Gilmer, Texas, on October 27, 1939.
+He and Freddie learned how to play guitar from their mother, Ella Mae (King) Turner, and her brothers Leon and Leonard King.
 In the 1950s, Turner moved to Chicago with his family.

 Career

 Turner started his music career playing guitar for The Kindly Shepherds, a gospel group on the Nashboro Records label.
 He joined the group on several recordings, playing guitar and accompanying background vocals.
 At the time, Turner also started playing with his brother at Chicago clubs such as the Squeeze Club and Walton's Corner, where he met Dee Clark and was invited to join him and his R&B band on the road.

 Later, Turner would play bass for The Soul Stirrers.
 He eventually rejoined his brother's band and toured regularly, performing with musicians such as Eric Clapton, John Fogerty and Grand Funk Railroad.
 While at the Montreux Jazz Festival in 1973, members of Freddie's band were asked to sit in with Memphis Slim, and Turner played bass on the recording of "Memphis Slim – Very Much Alive and in Montreux."

-Following the death of Freddie King in 1976, Turner became deeply depressed and was hospitalized.
+Following Freddie's death in 1976, Turner became deeply depressed and was hospitalized.
 After two years of seclusion, he was convinced to start performing again and joined Mighty Joe Young's band, which he played in for eight years.
 During that time, Turner and Young appeared in the 1981 film Thief while playing live at the Wise Fools Pub in Chicago.
 Later, Turner moved to New Orleans and became the bandleader for Marva Wright in 1986, playing with her band for 20 years.